Digital artwork by Adam Ferriss

 With the jump-up less than a month away, I thought he meant he'd be playing with a band.
 One of the classy ones, most likely, with the women in bikini costumes from Trinidad and the politicians and the cricketers and the lawyers and so in shades and sneakers behind them.
 But no, says Miller, he playing a Mas he planning to make.
 Wouldn't it be fun, says Miller, if everybody from the rum-shop could play, if we could make the costumes ourselves.
 He have a friend have a band, says Miller, would let us join up with them as one section.
 Would have to pay a little something, 'cause all the bands have to pay, and we can't piggy-back off the friend.
 Wouldn't cost much, says Miller, for the Mas he has in mind, and if the rumshop sponsor it, it could get a lot of publicity.
 Lotta tourists does come in to play mas, says Miller, nuff.
 I tell Miller first of all, as a Christian woman, I can't jump in no Mas band, and I can't sponsor nothing either—business bad as it is, but he welcome to work on it and I would give whatever help I can.
 And then I took back the shop keys.

 The Mas business start that same day, so I get back to work and Miller start a mas camp in the red room.
 Pretty soon Griffith and Purdue and even tricky Concorde and the gaggle of whores in there day after day with Miller in between scissors and felt and sequins and glitter the lot of them conjure up.
 Purdue say there was a lot of talk about a title for the band, a theme for the Mas, as Miller said.
-Mallory say that Miller made a lot of sketches of things—feathers and fanfare and characters from dreams and fables.
+Mallory say Miller made a lot of sketches of things—feathers and fanfare and characters from dreams and fables.
 I never did see him draw the rooster in perspective, but from all reports the costume drawings didn't look like much.
 Eventually, said Purdue, they did away with all that and decided to play "inclusive Mas" so everybody could come as whatever they wanted, as long as they made the costume there in the yard.
 Miller would organize everything with the friend.

 The group of them do what they could.
 Griffith didn't drink a drop for two weeks straight to save his part of the contribution Miller have to make to the friend band for the Mas.
-Then another week he bring some money for Miller to buy the materials for his costume and say he get it from his wife, who was probably thinking that a little extra money would encourage her good-for-nothing Griffith to stop drinking rum.
+Then another week he bring some money for Miller to buy the materials for his costume and say he get it from his wife, who was probably thinking a little extra money would encourage her good-for-nothing Griffith to stop drinking rum.
 Griffith say he playing "Death" Mas.
 Miller went and buy him four yards of black satin and one of the whores make a hooded cape and borrow the mopstick to put the sickle on.
 Is a good thing, Mallory say when she heard about it, that I didn't have much need for the sickle 'cause the hop-along whore decide to decorate the blade with glitter.
 Mallory said this on her knees during the communion prayers.
 She hope they know what they doing, said Mallory, 'cause as far as she know, she is the only proper seamstress in St. Christopher and nobody ain't ask her nothing about cutting or sewing nothing for the band.

-Purdue say that Miller tell the lot of them that the main thing about Mas is the sentiment behind it.
+Purdue say Miller tell the lot of them the main thing about Mas is the sentiment behind it.
 He had Griffith practicing how to move like death: slow and somber, Miller say, but when you strike, you strike like lightening.
 Concorde wasn't going to play, Purdue say, still being sore about the card games with Griffith.
 But Miller tell him he must play Jester Mas 'cause only he can play it.
 Jester is a high Mas, says Miller, Jesters ain't no joke.
-And Concorde take his fortune off from round his neck so Miller could measure him for the neck-piece with the points with bells that Jesters wear.
+And Concorde take his fortune off from round his neck so Miller could measure him for the neck-piece with the points with bells Jesters wear.
 Miller find a girl from the university theatre arts program to draw a half-happy, half-sad face on Concorde in white and black and red chalk-paints and to make the collar with accordion pleated felt, and one of the whores lend him a green velvet cat-suit Concorde wasn't easily persuaded to put on.
 But by the time Miller finished, Purdue say, Concorde was hopping left to right the way Miller say a jester should.
 Purdue say by the time Miller was done Concorde was asking Miller if he should make up a card table and hitch it to the front of him while he playing Mas, cause he is the kind of Jester that good with card tricks.

 Purdue say two of the whores went say they playing wild cat Mas and start spending all night meowing and practicing they slink and one even curse the other one for picking a fare one time they was supposed to be working in the red-room mas camp.

 Well, all this time, business in the shop suffering.
 Who coming, coming to Miller Mas camp and a lot of days, I find myself shining bottles of Mount Gay once, twice, three times, when I barely used to have the time to wipe off anything once.
-I find myself standing behind the counter, watching flies come in and land on the sugar-cakes nobody buying, eating the tamarind sludge meself 'cause even the school children that pass on the street after school and come in the shop to buy sweeties for fifty cents, even the school children running straight round the back to check out the Mas and see if they have any glitter or felt or anything left over they could make their own Mas with.
+I find myself standing behind the counter, watching flies come in and land on the sugar-cakes nobody buying, eating the tamarind sludge meself 'cause even the school children who pass on the street after school and come in the shop to buy sweeties for fifty cents, even the school children running straight round the back to check out the Mas and see if they have any glitter or felt or anything left over they could make their own Mas with.

 So one night I confront Miller about this Mas thing.